Fungal Toenails

 As is seen with the common oral anti-fungals (Terbinafine, Itraconazole and Fluconazole) the re-occurrence rate can be extremely high.
 Topical anti-fungal liquids may help to alter this observation, most likely this is due to an underlying mechanical trauma damaging the nail and allowing subsequent injury and reinfection.

 Laser treatment for fungal nail infections is reportedly more effective than Penlac but less than Jublia.
 One must also be aware that there are many different types of lasers, each class developed and geared towards a specific application.
 For fungal nails a YAG laser at a wavelength of 1064 nm, seems to be ideal.
-The patient should ensure the equipment is Health Canada Approved for treatment of fungal nails.
+The patient should ensure the equipment is Health Canada Approved for treatment of fungal nails and be aware that laser treatment for fungal nails poses it own unique risks.

-More recent photo chemical treatments are now being offered but credible clinical trials have yet to be completed, we will await the results before further comment.
+More recent photo chemical treatments are now being offered but credible clinical trials have yet to be completed, we will await the results before further comment or commitment.